iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 ### Provenance, element Ids, and federation guids

+When correlating elements between branches, it is important to know how to tell which elements correspond to each other.
 Element Ids are [local to an iModel briefcase](/learning/common/id64), and transformations do not preserve them.
 However, federation guids
 (globally-unique-identifiers) are preserved.
+Neither are a substitute for provenance.
+Only provenance can correctly correlate all elements between branches and must be used for any comparisons between them unless restrictions are used.

-Generally, it is possible for a transformation to involve operations such as "splitting" an existing element into multiple different elements, for which federation guids and element ids cannot be used to correlate the new lower elements to the original one.
+Generally, it is not possible to map elements between iModels without provenance, because there is not always a one-to-one relationship of elements between iModels.
+It is possible, for example, for a transformation to involve operations such as "splitting" an existing element into multiple different elements.
+In that case, federation guids and element Ids cannot be used to correlate the new multiple elements to the original one since they must be unique so it is impossible for the multiple elements to share an Id.

-As a convenience function to existing applications that may want to rely on branches having similar element Id spaces, there is a preserveElementIds during filter operation.

-### More on provenance

-Additional notes on provenance from the connector application viewpoint can be found [here](/learning/writeaconnector/#sync).

 ## Synchronization (implementing branching)